sanjkris/sanjkris.github.io/design.md

 ---
-layout: archive
+layout: page
 title: Interests and Hobbies
 permalink: /interestsandhobbies/
 category: "interests"
-tagline: "it's all about perception."
+tagline: "everyone has their own thing"
 ---

 I have many interests and hobbies that I have accumulated throughout my life.
 These include shopping, playing the violin, and watching sports.
 Other interests that I have are jogging, hiking, and keeping up with current events.